NCSUSTAT/NCSUSTAT.github.io/_posts/2023-11-30-[6]Simulation and Data Analysis(1).md

 ## Setting of Suggested New Estimator

-We use matern correlation function for model.
+We use matern correlation function for the suggested novel model(SNPT) in [5].

 - SNPTM(matern correlation function)